Eagles acquire pass rusher Jaelan Phillips from Dolphins

 The team is acquiring Jaelan Phillips from the Miami Dolphins in exchange for a 2026 third-round pick, a league source confirmed to The Inquirer on Monday morning.

-The move comes ahead of the Nov.
-4 trade deadline in an attempt to bolster the Eagles’ pass rush.
+The move comes ahead of Tuesday’s trade deadline in an attempt to bolster the Eagles’ pass rush.
 The group has evolved since the start of the season, with Za’Darius Smith retiring, Brandon Graham returning, and three players — Nolan Smith, Azeez Ojulari, and Ogbo Okoronkwo — going on injured reserve.
 Smith is expected to return after the bye week.

 » READ MORE: Eagles acquire CB Alexander from Ravens